gsbucks/redis_mq_ruby/README.md

 server = RedisMQ::Server.new(queue: 'QueueName', redis: $redis)
 rpc_server = RedisMQ::RPCServer.new(dispatcher, server)

-# Same methods as RedisMQ::Server, but instead of blocks request are sent to dispatcher
+# Same methods as RedisMQ::Server, but instead of giving a block, the requests are sent to dispatcher
 # For example...
-client = RedisMQ::Client.new(queue: 'Test')
+client = RedisMQ::Client.new(queue: 'QueueName')
 client.rpc('print', 'stuff')

 rpc_server.process_one